postmanlabs/postman-code-generators/codegens/js-urlfetchapp/README.md

-> Converts Postman-SDK Request into code snippet for .
+> Converts Postman-SDK Request into code snippet for Google Apps Script (UrlFetchApp).

 #### Prerequisites
 To run Code-Gen, ensure that you have NodeJS >= v8.
 A copy of the NodeJS installable can be downloaded from https://nodejs.org/en/download/package-manager.